BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Spiritual Displacement â€” *These two NazgÃ»l that share the same name are able to effortlessly interchange with each other.*
+Spiritual Displacement — *These two NazgÃ»l that share the same name are able to effortlessly interchange with each other.*

 An army may include up to two Abyssal Knights.
 In the Priority phase, after Priority has been rolled for, the controlling player can choose to remove one of the Abyssal Knights from the board and immediately place it into base contact with the other, so long as it is not also placed in base contact with an enemy model.
 This does not count as moving.